Marathon Man: Bandon resident runs the original course in Athens

 “Walking is the best medicine,” he said.
 “Just to get up and move, to keep active.”

-After recovering from his cancer all the way back to running the marathons, Settles broadened his goals.
+After recovering from his cancer all the way back to running the marathons, Littles broadened his goals.

 “The big bucket list, if you are going to do a marathon, is why not do it where it all started,” he said.

-So Settles signed up for the Athens Marathon, perhaps the most famous and the one the distance is designed from.
+So Littles signed up for the Athens Marathon, perhaps the most famous and the one the distance is designed from.
 He ran the race in November.

-But it wasn’t just the fame of the marathon that struck Settles.
+But it wasn’t just the fame of the marathon that struck Littles.
 Rather, it was his third lesson to share — the rich history that led to the event.

 “The marathon starts at Marathon, where the battle of Marathon took place,” he said.
 “It’s also in the area where all the Athenians were buried after the battle.